Catalin-13/segment-docs/src/connections/sources/catalog/cloud-apps/prestashop-xcommerce/index.md

 | Order Cancelled              | Follows the successful changing of the Order Status to "Canceled" from Backoffice                    |
 | Order Updated                | Follows the successful update of the Order from Backoffice (status changes or order details changes) |

+   > **Note**: The list of products included in the Cart or on the Order is ***limited to 30 products***.
+Only the fists products will be mentioned.
+The purpose for this limitation is to make sure the calls to Segment are smalled than 35KB (Segment Limitation)

 ## Event Properties